sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/configure.md

 These values will be automatically merged with the environment variables currently listed in the ConfigMap for frontend.

-> WARNING: You must restart frontend for the updated values to be activiated
+> WARNING: You must restart frontend for the updated values to be activated

 ### Gitserver